 On 18 May 2022, the Minister of Energy and Resources approved Gas Industry Co’s recommendation to introduce new gas governance rules for the disclosure of gas production and gas storage facility outage information.

 A copy of Gas Industry Co’s recommendation to the Minister can be found here.

-Gas Industry Co is seeking feedback on the drafting of the proposed rules available below.
+Gas Industry Co sought feedback on the drafting of the proposed rules available below.

 Gas Industry Co’s recommendation to the Minister was also accompanied by a recommendation for amendments to the Gas Governance (Compliance) Regulations 2008 to provide for enforcement of the Gas (Facilities Outage Information Disclosure) Rules under the existing compliance regime.
 The amendments to these regulations will be considered by Cabinet.
 If the amendments are approved, the process is for the amendments to be drafted by the Parliamentary Counsel Office.

 A submissions summary and analysis of Gas (Facilities Outage Information Disclosure) can be read below.

 In January 2021 we released our Draft Statement of Proposal: Gas Production and Storage Facility Outage Information for consultation.
 We received 16 submissions.